 How To Evaluate Your Blog Design

-Look at your blog with fresh eyes and imagine you’ve never visited before.
-Most new blog visitors will only spend about five seconds assessing your blog before deciding whether to continue reading or simply move on.
+If the answer to this question is no, then it might be time to update your blog design and copy.ย Most new blog visitors will only spend about five seconds assessing your blog before deciding whether to continue reading or simply move on.

 There are three main questions readers would like answered as quickly as possible: